-Some other points worth mentioning are that your device should be having the Rockchip processor.
+Some other points worth mentioning are that your device should have a Rockchip processor.
 Furthermore, the stock firmware should be in the IMG format.
 That’s all from this section.
 You could now begin with the flashing of firmware via the Rockchip Batch Flash Tool.

 Flashing Firmware via Rockchip Batch Flash Tool

-The instructions will be given in a step by step manner for the ease of understanding.
+The instructions will be given in a step-by-step manner for ease of understanding.
 Follow along.